blueyed/awesome-cyclefocus/README.md

 }
 ```

-NOTE: this list is likely to change in the beginning.
-Please consider
-submitting any custom filters you come up with to the [Github issue tracker][].

 ### Example 3: cycle through clients with the same class

 The following will cycle through windows, which share the same window class